-Sleep as Android currently integrates Pebble, Android Wear and Samsung Galaxy Gear devices and most of the BT Smart Heart rate monitors such as e.g. Polar H7.
+Sleep as Android currently integrates Mi Band 1, 2 (with exception of Mi Band 1S), Pebble, Android Wear and Samsung Galaxy Gear devices and most of the BT Smart Heart rate monitors such as e.g. Polar H7.

 - Pebble (1 & 2, all variants)

 - Android Wear will install automatically on your watch

 - Microsoft Band (1,2)